BA in Geography-Anthropology - Elementary Teacher Education

 - An overall GPA of 3.0 or better.

-Upon declaring the elementary teacher education program, a student becomes a pre-candidate.
+Upon declaring the Elementary Teacher Education Pathway, a student becomes a pre-candidate.
 The pre-candidacy phase of the program is the first three years of the program prior to the professional internship.
 Pre-candidacy coursework is as follows:

 - ADS 300: Ethics and Youth with Exceptionalities (3 cr.)